Perodactyl/befunge_interpreter/examples.md

  CAT (echo) | True - Shift Left | Takes a string of input.
 Outputs the given input.
  Number Guessing Game | True - Shift Left + Write | Has a terrible RNG.
 Allows you to guess a number.
 Tells you "Too Low!" or "Too High!" if you were incorrect.
 Otherwise, says "You Win!" and terminates.
  ROT13 Cipher | True - Compose + Less Than | Takes input and performs a [ROT13 Cipher Operation](https://esolangs.org/wiki/ROT13_encoder/decoder) on the input.
 This cipher is symmetrical.
+ FizzBuzz | False | Prints FizzBuzz numbers starting at 0.
+(Counts up, but if a number is a multiple of 3, print "Fizz".
+If it's a multiple of 5, print "Buzz".
+If it's a multiple of both, print "FizzBuzz")